 GoWithGuideFind your perfect tour guide at GoWithGuide.
 Relax and cherish unforgettable tours with loved ones.
 Create personalized tours for a truly memorable trip!

-Your In-Depth Guide to the Plaza de Mayo
+Your In-Depth Guide To The Plaza de Mayo

-by GoWithGuide travel specialist:Denise B.
+by GoWithGuide travel specialist:Denise Biggs

-Last updated : Nov 18, 20226 min read
+Last updated : May 14, 20247 min read

 Things To Do

-No other location epitomises the collective soul of Buenos Aires quite like the Plaza de Mayo.
+No other location epitomizes the collective soul of Buenos Aires quite like the Plaza de Mayo.
 Throughout its history, it has been the city’s main gathering place, both in tragedy and triumph.
 It has been the center of power for politicians, the people, and more recently South America’s first pope.

 Historic buildings and eclectic architecture reflect the many social and political facets of the city’s evolution.
 Our Argentinian private tour guides will proudly escort you around this celebrated urban center.
 Additionally, our Buenos Aires private tours can be customized to suit your interests and schedule